JustinMShea/ExpectedReturns/sandbox/developer_log_harry.md

 - Test pipelines with various data/tasks to evaluate performance and identify areas of improvements

 The end of this tentative plan put us at August 9.

+### Meeting with mentors
+- Getting a minimum-viable build as soon as possible and go from there
+- We are doing some good testing work while making the build, consider saving them into separate R files.
+May come in handy later
+- Testing is key through the process.
+We should figure out ways to ensure what we get from the pipeline is the same as we expect